mehyaa/nativescript-audioplay/README.md

 <h4 align="center">NativeScript plugin to play audio files for Android and iOS.</h4>

 <p align="center">
-  Ported from https://github.com/nstudio/nativescript-audio (v4.3.5).
-It is added to require less permissions for audio playback only.
+  Ported from <a href="https://github.com/nstudio/nativescript-audio">nativescript-audio</a> (v4.3.5) to require lesser permissions for audio playback only.
+All credits go to <a href="https://github.com/nstudio/nativescript-audio/graphs/contributors">original project contributors</a>
 </p>

 <p align="center">